DoSomething/contentful-prototype/docs/development/features/sixpack/sixpack-code-tests.md

 Since we would be testing multiple variations of the rendered output of the `LedeBannerContainer` component, we would need to make changes in the `LandingPage` component, which is where the `LedeBannerContainer` component is called and output.

-To perform the A/B Test Experiment, we would need to replace the `LedeBannerContainer` component with a `SixpackExperiment` component found in the [`/resources/assets/components/utilities/SixpackExperiment/`](https://github.com/DoSomething/phoenix-next/tree/master/resources/assets/components/utilities/SixpackExperiment) directory, and instead pass the `LedeBannerContainer` variations as array items in the `alternatives` property of the `SixpackExperiment`:
+To perform the A/B Test Experiment, we would need to replace the `LedeBannerContainer` component with a `SixpackExperiment` component found in the [`/resources/assets/components/utilities/SixpackExperiment/`](https://github.com/DoSomething/phoenix-next/tree/master/resources/assets/components/utilities/SixpackExperiment) directory, and instead pass a `control` for the default `LedeBannerContainer` and any `LedeBannerContainer` variations as array items in the `alternatives` property of the `SixpackExperiment`:

 ```javascript
 // /resources/assets/components/pages/LandingPage/LandingPage.js